ProxNF: Neural Field Proximal Training for High-Resolution 4D Dynamic Image Reconstruction: Introduction

-This work proposes ProxNF, a proximal splitting method for self-supervised training of a NF to enable memory-efficient, high-resolution spatiotemporal image reconstruction.
+This work proposes ProxNF, a proximal splitting method for self-supervised training of an NF to enable memory-efficient, high-resolution spatiotemporal image reconstruction.
 The key contribution of this splitting method is a separation of concerns between the updates of NF parameters and calls to the imaging operator.
 In this approach, an update direction in the image domain is computed using the gradient of the data-fidelity term, which requires an evaluation of the discrete-to-discrete imaging operator and its adjoint.
 Once this update direction is formed, no further computations involving the imaging operator are needed.
 The NF parameters are then updated independently from the imaging operator by solving a supervised subproblem (the proximal operator).
-In essence, this method reframes the original self-supervised problem to solving a series of supervised subproblems while reducing the number of calls to the imaging operator and thus the computational burden.
-Furthermore, the update direction can be computed in a memory efficient manner with framewise-batched gradients of the data-fidelity term and imaging operator.
+In essence, this method reframes the original self-supervised problem as a sequence of supervised subproblems while reducing the number of calls to the imaging operator and thus the computational burden.
+Furthermore, the update direction can be computed in a memory-efficient manner via randomized evaluation of the data-fidelity term by stochastically subsampling the imaging frames at each iteration.
 ProxNF allows for reconstruction of large, high-resolution spatiotemporal images that were previously intractable.
-This method is demonstrated with dynamic image reconstructions in two and three spatial dimensions inspired by dynamic contrast-enhanced photoacoustic tomography imaging of tumor perfusion.
+This method is demonstrated by use of numerical phantom studies in two and three spatial dimensions and an in-vivo imaging experiment of tumor perfusion using dynamic contrast-enhanced photoacoustic tomography (DCE PACT).